 The Foundation occupies office and storage space under month-to-month operating leases with monthly payments of approximately \$400 and no expiration date.
 The office space is provided by a board member at a discounted rent rate.
-During the years ended December 31, 2015 and 2014, the Foundation recognized in-kind rent of \$8,250 each year.
+During the years ended December 31, 2016 and 2015, the Foundation recognized in-kind rent of \$0 and \$8,250, respectively.
 The Foundation leases office equipment under a non-cancelable operating lease, which expires in 2018.
 Future minimum lease payments under this lease are approximately \$2,500 per year.
-Excluding in-kind rent, rent expense under these leases for the years ended December 31, 2015 and 2014 was \$10,821 and \$7,771, respectively.
+Excluding in-kind rent, rent expense under these leases for the years ended December 31, 2016 and 2015 was \$9,068 and \$10,821, respectively.